jeffrwarren/jeffrwarren.github.io/cvjeff.md

 - Warren, Jeff R. “Towards an Ethical-Hermeneutics.” *European Journal of Psychotherapy, Counselling and Health* Vol. 7, No. 1-2 (2005): 17-28.
 [Link](http://dl.dropbox.com/u/12162202/Warren%202005%20-%20Towards%20and%20Ethical-Herm%20-%20REJP108696.pdf)

 ### SELECTED PRESENTATIONS AND OTHER PUBLICATIONS
--
+- "On the ‘instrumental’: music, bodies, and objects", Presentation at American Musicology Society conference, Rochester, November 2017.
+- "Performances of Spirituality and Relationality in Contemporary Worship Music", presentation at Arts and Spirituality conference, Trinity Western University, September 2017.
-- “Improvisation and the Analysis of Breath” SMT Improvisation interest group, American Musicological Society / Society for Music Theory joint conference, Vancouver, November 2016.
+- “Improvisation and the Analysis of Breath”, Presentation at SMT Improvisation interest group, American Musicological Society / Society for Music Theory joint conference, Vancouver, November 2016.
 - “Musical relations and ethical responsibility” Invited presentation at the symposium [‘Religiosity, relationality, and musicality in the 21st century’](http://ism.yale.edu/event/symposium-religiosity-relationality-and-musicality-twenty-first-century), Yale University, Institute of Sacred Music, April 2016
 - “Ethics and other people’s music” Presentation at Royal Musicology Association’s Music and Philosophy Conference, London, July 2015.
 - “Composition as Research: IRCAM and Spectralism” Presentation at Arts and Research Conference, Trinity Western University, October 2014.